How Age, Hormones, and Diet Affect Your Skin

 Starting in your 30s and accelerating through your 50s, your skin produces less collagen every year.
 Collagen is the scaffolding that keeps skin firm, plump, and resilient.
 By the time most women reach their 50s, collagen production has slowed significantly, and the breakdown of existing collagen has begun.

-Elastin, the protein that allows skin to snap back after movement, also decreases; this is why skin around the cheeks, jaw, and neck begins to feel less taut over time.
+Elastin, the protein that allows skin to snap back after movement, also decreases.
+This is why skin around the cheeks, jaw, and neck begins to feel less taut over time.
 It’s not a failure.
 It’s a biological process that every human experiences.

 The skin’s outermost layer, called the stratum corneum, becomes thinner with age.
 This means the barrier that protects you from environmental damage, locks in moisture, and keeps irritants out becomes more permeable.
 Dryness, sensitivity, and increased reactivity to products you’ve used for years are all signs of this shift.